pierre-24/scalapacke/docs/dev/tutorial.md

 Once this descriptor is initialized, it can be passed to PBLAS/scaLAPACK functions, enabling them to correctly interpret the mapping between the local data (distributed across the processes) and the global array.
 This ensures that operations performed by scaLAPACK are correctly applied to the global matrix in a distributed computing environment.

+!!! note

+    If you have multiple arrays of the same size distributed across the same grid, you don't need a separate descriptor for each one.
+    A descriptor simply describes how an array of a specific size is distributed on a particular grid, so one descriptor can be reused for all arrays with the same distribution.

 To fill the local parts of the array, we have two solutions: